daveades/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# MORE POINTERS ARRAYS AND STRINGS
+# More pointers, arrays and strings
 This directory contains my ALX More pointers, arrays and strings project